Skip to main content

 Inputs and outputs.

-Import a Process from a Word/PDF/Visio Document
+First method: Import a Process from a Word/PDF/Visio Document onto the staging area

 1. Open the Process/value stream you want to import into.